shadowaxe99/crm_for_raising_capital_v2/docs/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or suggestions, please open an issue or submit a pull request.
+If you have any ideas or suggestions to improve this CRM app, please feel free to submit a pull request.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.